CJThornburg/CJThornburg/README.md

 - 🔭 I’m currently working on Local Organization Nextjs application, as a Free Lance engineer

-- 👨‍💻 Learn more about my experience, projects and current resume on [portfolio site](https://devchrisportfolio.netlify.app/)
+- 👨‍💻 Learn more about my experience, projects and current resume on my [portfolio site](https://devchrisportfolio.netlify.app/)